Wonikrobotics-git/allegro_hand_ros2_v5-3Finger/README.md

 # Allegro_Hand_ROS2_v5-3Finger

 This is the official release to control Allegro Hand V5-3Finger with ROS2(**Only 3Finger supported).
-Mostly, it is based on the release of Allegro Hand V5 4finger ROS2 package.
+Mostly, it is based on the release of Allegro Hand V5 4finger ROS2 package and V5 3finger ROS1 package.
 You can find our latest Allegro Hand V5 4finger ROS2 package :(https://github.com/Wonikrobotics-git/allegro_hand_ros2_v5)
 And the interfaces and controllers have been improved and rewritten by Soohoon Yang(Hibo) from Wonik Robotics.